notofonts/noto-docs/src/miniarticles/NotoSansChakma.md

 # Noto Sans Chakma

-Noto Sans Chakma is a unmodulated (“sans serif”) design for texts in the Chakma script.
+Noto Sans Chakma is a unmodulated (“sans serif”) design for texts in the Indic _Chakma_ script.

 Noto Sans Chakma contains 212 glyphs, 12 OpenType features, and supports 97 characters from the Unicode block Chakma.